 Do you want to wake up to a crema-rich, flavorful espresso that fires up your synapses every morning?
 Do you love espresso, but you don’t want to do all the work?
 Super-automatic espresso machines are the answer.

-My espresso journey started with my first sip many years ago, and I’ve tried plenty of automatic espresso machines since.
+My espresso journey started many years ago, and I’ve tried plenty of automatic espresso machines since.
 I will include my list of the best automatic espresso machines, coming from years of experience, along with reviews from other users.
-My top four choices are:
+My top three choices are:

 I’ll provide a thorough breakdown of each of the 10 best super-automatic espresso machines, and I’ll explain everything there’s to know about how to choose a super-automatic espresso machine, so you’ll have all the necessary info to make your choice.